Javier-Alfonso-DS/Javier-Alfonso-DS/README.md

 - 👋 Hi, I’m @Javier-Alfonso-DS
-- 👀 I’m interested in coding, bicycles, technology, books, series..
+- 👀 I’m interested in coding, bicycles, technology, books, series, theater, scuba diving, cannoying, hiking, meeting with my dear friends or with new interesting people from around the world, ....
 - 🌱 I know Python & Data-Science & PLC Programming.
 - 📫 How to reach me?: check my LinkedIn profile! -> www.linkedin.com/in/javier-alfonso-lorenz